Today’s Post by Joe Farace

-When it comes to caring for photo equipment, there seem to be three kinds of photographers: The first group includes my friend Bunky, whose idea of cleaning is to lick his lens and wipe it off with a pulled-out shirttail.
-This is the same guy, who drove nails with a 200MM lens.
+When it comes to caring for photo equipment, there seem to be three kinds of photographers: The first group includes an old friend in Maryland, whose idea of cleaning is to lick his lens and wipe it off with a pulled-out shirttail.
+This is the same guy, who drove nails with a Nikon 200mm lens.
 Maybe he’s trying to give his equipment that patina of wear often seen on equipment sported by globe-hopping photojournalists.
 This first group of people are the Oscar Madisons of photography.

 At the opposite extreme is (obviously) Felix Unger.
 His or her equipment looks as if they never use it.
-There is no brassing on body corners, no dust would dare land on their lenses, and they never leave the house without a full supply of lens cleaning tissue and fluid.
-Between these two extremes lie most of us, but I will confess to some Unger-like impulses about caring for my photo equipment.
+There’s no brassing on body corners, no dust would dare land on their lenses and they never leave the house without a full supply of camera and lens cleaning products.
+Between these two extremes lie a third group that includes most of us but I will confess to more than a few Unger-like impulses about caring for my photo equipment.

-The next most useful cleaning tools are lens tissue and cleaning fluid like Purosol All Natural Lens Cleaner and for my Singh-Ray and Cokin optical plastic filters, I use Singh-Ray’s RayVu Optical Cleaner.
+The next most useful cleaning tools are lens tissue and cleaning fluid like Purosol All Natural Lens Cleaner.
+For my Singh-Ray and Cokin optical plastic filters, I use Singh-Ray’s RayVu Optical Cleaner.
 When cleaning your lenses, don’t douse your lens tissue or, worse yet, front element with cleaning fluid.
-It’s highly viscous and can find its way into nooks and crannies on your lens or front filter and can cause problems with repeated abuse.
-Instead place a single drop or two on a piece of lens tissue (or whatever) and gently swirl in a circular motion.
-Be careful there when cleaning older lenses from companies such as Leica and Rollei.
-They may not have multicoating or even a single coating, which helps in hardening the glass.
+This fluid is highly viscous and can find its way into nooks and crannies on your lens or front filter and create problems with repeated use.
+Instead place a single drop or two on a piece of lens tissue and gently swirl in a circular motion.
+Tip: Be careful when cleaning older lenses from companies such as Leica and Rollei.
+They may not have multicoating or even a single coating, which helps with hardening the glass.

-I like to use a LensPen for cleaning smudges.
-It has a retractable natural hair brush that’s useful for knocking off chunks of dirt, or whatever, from your photo gear and a soft chamois-like tip on the other end for removing smudges.
-Its carbon based cleaning compound reduces electrostatic charges that can attract dust to a lens surface and replenishes itself after each use.
+I like to use a LensPen for cleaning lens or filter smudges and I keep one in each of my camera bags and backpacks.
+A LensPen has a retractable natural hair brush that’s useful for knocking off chunks of dust or whatever from your photo gear and has a soft chamois-like tip on the other end for removing smudges from lenses.
+The carbon based cleaning compound it uses reduces electrostatic charges that can attract dust to a lens surface and replenishes itself after each use.
 Since it doesn’t require cleaning fluid or lens tissue, a LensPen creates no trash.